smithy-lang/smithy/designs/default-zero-value.md

     require teams to ignore Smithy's built-in diff support that checks for allowed `@required` changes.
   * Remove Smithy 2.0 traits and semantics from 1.0.
-Adding `@default` and allowing `@nullable` in 1.0 made an already complex nullability story impossibly complex. `@default` and `@nullable` is now only be allowed in Smithy 2.0.
+Adding `@default` and allowing `@clientOptional` in 1.0 made an already complex nullability story impossibly complex. `@default` and `@clientOptional` is now only be allowed in Smithy 2.0.